-October 21, 2020 – Residency programs may begin reviewing applications
+September 28, 2022 – Residency programs may begin reviewing applications.

-November through January – Applicant interviews held virtually
+October through January – Applicant interviews held virtually.

-March 3, 2021 – Rank Order List Certification Deadline at 9 pm (EST)
+March 1, 2023 – Rank Order List Certification Deadline at 9 pm ET.

 In order for a candidate to be accepted to the program, they must meet the required criteria below: